noteed/docker-postgresql/README.md

     > mv main data

-This makes it possible to initialize the cluster in a clean way (i.e. the server is stopped propoerly with `service postgresql stop`).
+This makes it possible to initialize the cluster in a clean way (i.e. the server is stopped properly with `service postgresql stop`).

 # `pgprimary`